drduh/YubiKey-Guide/README.md

 # Export public key

+> [!IMPORTANT]
-**Important** Without the public key, it will **not** be possible to use GnuPG to decrypt nor sign messages.
+> Without the public key, it will **not** be possible to use GnuPG to decrypt/sign messages.
 However, YubiKey can still be used for SSH authentication.

 Connect another portable storage device or create a new partition on the existing one.